NBao01/RomajiKanaHelper/README.md

 ## Introduction

-This project can help you memorize Japanese Kanas by randomly show each Kana with Romaji.
-By changing the settings, you can decide to show Romajis with correspond Hiraganas and Katakanas, or just show Romajis alone to test your memorizing achievement by write Kanas down.
-Also, you can change the Romaji Systems, whether Hebon-shiki Romaji System or Kunrei-shiki Romaji System.
-Additionally, you can choose any different combinations by selecting different Romaji-Kana set, for example, standard Gojūon, Dakuon/Handakuon, or Yōon.
+This project can help you memorize Japanese Kanas by randomly show each Kana with Rōmaji.
+By changing the settings, you can decide to show Rōmajis with correspond Hiraganas and Katakanas, or just show Rōmajis alone to test your memorizing achievement by write Kanas down.
+Also, you can change the Rōmaji Systems, whether Hebon-shiki Rōmaji System or Kunrei-shiki Rōmaji System.
+Additionally, you can choose any different combinations by selecting different Rōmaji-Kana set, for example, standard Gojūon, Dakuon/Handakuon, or Yōon.

 ## Usage